 Newborns that are above average in terms of height or weight may not fit into newborn clothes, or if they do, they may outgrow them within a few weeks.

-Given the average length of a full-term baby is 19-20 inches, while the upper limit for most newborn clothing is 21.5 inches, taller newborns may need to skip wearing newborn clothing completely and head straight to 0-3 months.
+Given the average length of a full-term baby is 19-20 inches, while the upper limit for most newborn clothing is 21.5 inches, taller babies may need to skip wearing this stage of clothing completely and head straight to 0-3 months.

 In addition, given many people refer to a newborn as being aged birth to 2 months, a large percentage of babies that are under 8 weeks move from newborn to 0-3 month clothing during the newborn phase.